 - -If the student’s family is hosting a visitor who arrives from overseas 如果學生的家庭有招待來自外國的訪客

 These precautions also apply to all adults, including educators, staff, and visiting parents.

 We will also be doing daily temperature checks on students throughout the school.
-Temperatures will be recorded during morning attendance.
+Temperatures will be recorded upon arrival to campus.
 Students with a forehead temperature above 37.0 will be sent home.
 KAS will provide masks to our health workers and sick children who are in the offices and waiting to be collected.